cado-security/product-help/docs/cado-response/investigating/investigate.md

 # Investigating a Project

-Evidence is processed into Projects and investigating starts by analyzing the project evidence.
+Evidence is processed into Projects and investigation starts by analyzing the project evidence.
 The project view provides an overview of the key information for all evidence items in a given project.

 ![Project Overview](/img/project-view.png)